bionicdl-sustech/DeepClawBenchmark/docs/Algorithms/Grasp Pose Detection (GPD).rst

 ----
 Overview
 ----
 The whole procedue of the algorithm is showed in Fig.1.
+The GPD algorithm mainly consists of 2 part: generate a grasp pose candidator; select or score a pose.

 .. .. figure:: _static/DeepClawOverview.png
     :align: center